-Marilyn Nenni, are now selling the farm but in order to see the 4-H
+Marilyn Nenni, downsized and sold the farm but in order to see the 4-H

-llama project continue as it has been, the llama herd, along with all
+llama project continue as it had been, the llama herd, along with all

-the equipment, is being turned over to all the llama members who are
+the equipment, was turned over to all the llama members who were

 currently involved in the llama project.
 The Hamilton County

-Llamas, Inc., a non-profit organization, has now been formed for the sole purpose of leasing llamas
+Llamas, Inc., a non-profit organization, was formed for the sole purpose of leasing llamas

 to youth in Hamilton County for use in the 4-H project.
 The

-Hamilton County Llamas, Inc. will be run by a Board of Directors and
+Hamilton County Llamas, Inc.is now run by an elected Board of Directors and

 youth may join for a one time $25 fee.
-There will also be an
+There is also be an

-additional annual fee budgeted to cover the care of the llama herd for
+additional annual membership fee budgeted to cover the care of the llama herd for

 the year.
-New property has been located in Westfield where the
+New property was located in Noblesville where the

-llamas will be housed.
-Marilyn Nenni will continue as co-leader of
+llamas are now housed.
+Marilyn Nenni continued as co-leader of

 the 4-H project with co-leader, Lisa Sims.
-Fees cover all the vet care, feed,
+Membership fees cover all the vet care, feed,

 tack, and grooming supplies.
 For further information about joining